monalippatil/MachineLearning-Basketball-NBA-Draft-Prediction/README.md

 adv_mla_assignment1
 ==============================

-Building a model that will predict if a college basketball player will be drafted to join the NBA league.
+Project Overview: The project involves working with the statistical data of the college students playing basketball.
+In this learning task, the goal is to predict whether a college basketball player will be drafted to join the NBA league based on their statistics.

+The annual NBA draft is a highly anticipated event where NBA teams select players from American colleges and international professional leagues to join their rosters.
+Being drafted to the NBA is a significant achievement for any basketball player, marking a transition to the professional league.
+This event captures the attention of sports commentators, fans, and enthusiasts who eagerly track the careers of college players and speculate about their chances of being selected by NBA teams.

+The structure of the project directory is as below.
 Project Organization
 ------------